Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 When the Portal Charges Your Dependants More Than It Should

-It comes up again and again on forums, and it is worth knowing about in advance.
 In some cases, the IHS portal calculates dependants using the maximum period allowed for the visa route rather than the period actually granted to the main applicant.

 Real-World Overpayment